 However, recording people through windows is a grey area.
 For example, suppose you are inside your house but are visible through windows facing a public road.
 In that case, you likely don’t have an expectation of privacy because anyone passing by your home can see you.
 Therefore, a private investigator could be justified in taking the video.

 Is long-term disability surveillance harassment?

-Surveillance is only considered harassment if they break the privacy laws.
-This includes the things I mentioned earlier, like using listening devices to record you, going on your private property to approach you, or entering your home.
-This doesn’t include following you to shopping centres or watching you do daily activities in your home or yard.
+In Canada, harassment is defined as unwanted physical or verbal behaviour that offends or humiliates you.
+Surveillance is only considered harassment if they break privacy laws.
+For example, it is illegal for private investigators to use listening devices to record you, go on your personal property to approach you, or enter your home.
+However, following you to shopping centres or watching you outside our home would not be considered harassment.